Hot chicken blazes a trail from Prince’s in Nashville to Hotville in Los Angeles

 In some ways, the sandwich is a natural progression from the original hot chicken experience.
 Hot chicken is traditionally served atop slices of white bread.
 The bread isn’t there just to look nice or soak up some of the chicken’s juices.
 “The chicken needs somewhere to land, you know, in your stomach,” Kim Prince explains.
 You’re supposed to eat the bread, which acts as stomach padding, eat some pickles, and then finish off the chicken.
 With a sandwich, you get it all in every bite.

-But Kim Prince rarely orders a sandwich.
+But Kim Prince, who’s almost always at Hotville, chatting up regulars and keeping an eye on the chicken as it comes out of the fryer, rarely orders a sandwich.
+She likes the pieces, just like her father and great-great-uncle.
 And she agrees with her great-aunt on preferring the mild.
 “I don’t have all day to spend dealing with this chicken,” Prince says with a laugh.
 “We have a business to run!”